UURAGE/ScenarioEditor/doc/CONFIG_TUTORIAL.md

 ### Independent

-The name of the character is a typical example of a property with statement-independent scope: it is not set to a value each statement, just once for the entire scenario.
+The age of the character is a typical example of a property with statement-independent scope: it is not set to a value at each statement or at some statements, just once for the entire scenario.
 By default the statement scope of a property is `independent`.

 ```